-- Failure to meet expectations whilst being monitored on a Stage 5 intervention. - Further 'Formal Recorded Warnings' regarding conduct being given when already having been monitored on a Stage 4 Intervention. - Misconduct is of such a level that a Stage 5 Intervention is more appropriate - Gross Misconduct

-- Principal or Vice Principal issues a Stage 4 Formal Behaviour and Conduct Action and records on cedar the expectations for the active monitoring period. - Expectations outlined within the intervention on cedar. - · A monitoring period is set. - A formal meeting takes place with the student and their parent/carer. - A letter will also be sent home confirming the targets.

-- If the student responds positively to the interventions this should be logged on Cedar and the Stage 5 active monitoring period ends. - Failure to meet the expectations may result in a temporary or fixed term exclusion from the college or a student's place may be permanently withdrawn

-Failure to comply with the terms of the intervention may result in a temporary fixed term exclusion or a student's place being permanently withdrawn from college.
+When will this be used?
+Failure to meet expectations whilst being monitored on a Stage 5 intervention.
+Further 'Formal Recorded Warnings' regarding conduct being given when already having been monitored on a Stage 4 Intervention.
+Misconduct is of such a level that a Stage 5 Intervention is more appropriate Gross Misconduct Principal or Vice Principal How does it work?
+Principal or Vice Principal issues a Stage 4 Formal Behaviour and Conduct Action and records on cedar the expectations for the active monitoring period.
+Expectations outlined within the intervention on cedar.
+A monitoring period is set.
+A formal meeting takes place with the student and their parent/carer.
+A letter will also be sent home confirming the targets.
+Prine Next steps If the student responds positively to the interventions this should be logged on Cedar and the Stage 5 active monitoring period ends.
+Failure to meet the expectations may result in a temporary or fixed term exclusion from the college or a student's place may be permanently withdrawn Failure to comply with the terms of the intervention may result in a temporary fixed term exclusion or a student's place being permanently withdrawn from college.